 Just as addiction must be considered a family disease, recovery must be treated as a family process in order to be productive.
 Parents must actively take part in therapy sessions, educational programs, and support groups if they are to create a home environment that sustains long-term sobriety.
 The purpose of family therapy in rehab is not to vilify a child’s caregivers or to criticize their parenting skills, but to accomplish specific goals.

+Ultimately, the point of therapy is to create a stronger family unit and a healthier home environment.
 Everyone in the household can benefit from working with a licensed counselor, psychologist, or psychiatrist who specializes in helping families recover from the disease of addiction.

 The brothers and sisters of the child in rehab also need therapeutic support and validation of their feelings.
 The child with the substance use disorder may be perceived as “getting all the attention,” even though most of that attention is negative.
 The other children in the home may feel that they are less important than the child in rehab or that their parents care more about that child’s wellbeing.
 It is not uncommon for the siblings of a child in recovery to start acting out or experimenting with drugs and alcohol in order to get the attention they feel has been denied them.
 Family therapy sessions must address the needs of those children as well as the child who is the focus of the home’s recovery.